Raissadev/Router/README.md

 ```

 #### Parameters
-- Parameter "relationships" parameter used to get the object relationships we are requesting.
+- Parameter "relationships" used to get the object relationships we are requesting.
+- Parameter "examples_reference" used to take objects that already exist and relate to the created object.

 ## CRUD's Examples